Bye, Bye Porch Pirates! Prevent Package Theft With These Simple Tips…

 11. Use a smart lock.

 Smart locks allow keyless entry into your home so that you can let people in while you’re away.
-Although it would require a significant level of trust, this means that you could arrange to have packages delivered inside of your home, rather than risk having them taken from your doorstep.
+Although it would require a significant level of trust, this means that you could arrange to have packages delivered inside your home or garage, rather than risk having them taken from your doorstep.

 Amazon Key is one service that works with smart locks through a mobile app.
 Prime members in select areas can use Amazon Key to opt for in-home delivery of their Amazon purchases.